 When do you use the psoas?

-The psoas is a big “player” in the functioning of the hips.
-Also referred to as Iliopsoas as it merges with another deep hip muscle, the iliacus, it connects your torso to your legs and helps you stay in an upright position.
-Whether you walk, cycle, do your yoga practice, or just hang out on your couch, this muscle is involved and affected in pretty much everything you do, and don’t do.
+The psoas is a key player in the functioning of the hips.
+Also referred to as Iliopsoas, it merges with another deep hip muscle – the iliacus.
+The psoas connects your torso to your legs and helps you stay in an upright position.
+Whether you walk, cycle, do yoga, or just hang out on your couch, this muscle is involved in pretty much everything you do and don’t do.

 Benefits of a happy psoas

-Physically, the hips act similarly to Grand Central station; many muscles and forces come together and are distributed through the rest of the body.
-The weight of the upper body comes into the pelvis and it is the part of the body that separates your upper from your lower body.
+Physically, the hips are similar to Grand Central station.
+The hips are where many muscles and forces come together and are distributed through the rest of the body.
+The weight of the upper body is carried by the pelvis and it’s the area that separates your upper from your lower body.

-In your yoga practice, make sure you always do some deeper hip openers, like Eka Pada Rajakapotasana (Pigeon) variations, deep lunges and some (basic) backbends.
+In your yoga practice, make sure you always do some hip openers, like Eka Pada Rajakapotasana (Pigeon) variations, deep lunges and some (basic) backbends.
 Most standing poses already have an element of hip opening and contribute to the stretching of your psoas.